HoloLabInc/ModerateWeightReductionTools/README.md

 ## How To Use

 1. Select the model you want to reduction, and make a object active.
-2. Open [HoloLab] tab in side panel of 3D view.
+2. Open [HoloLab] tab in side panel of 3D Viewport.
 3. Push [Start] button to output the model with reduced polygon mesh and optimized textures.
 4. (option) To export the model as FBX format, push [Texture] button of "Export:" section to save the texture file.
 5. (option) To export the model as USDZ format, push [Original Model] button of "Delete:" section to remove the unnecessary original model and tetextures from the project.